Beatrisadecisive305/whoami/README.md

 ## About

-**whoami** is a multi-platform, all-in-one penetration testing suite written in Python.
+**whoami** is a multi-platform, all-in-one penetration testing suite written in Python, created and maintained by **ruyynn**.
 Built with simplicity and functionality in mind, it brings together the most commonly used tools in a single, easy-to-navigate terminal interface — no complex setup, no scattered scripts.

-Whether you're a security researcher conducting authorized audits, a student learning the fundamentals of ethical hacking, or a developer testing your own infrastructure, whoami provides a practical and accessible starting point.
+Whether you're a security researcher conducting authorized audits, a student learning the fundamentals of ethical hacking, or a developer testing your own infrastructure, whoami by ruyynn provides a practical and accessible starting point.
 It runs natively across Termux (Android), Linux, Windows, and macOS, making it flexible enough for both field and lab environments.

-The project is still actively developed, with more advanced modules planned for v2.0.
+The project is actively maintained by ruyynn, with more advanced modules planned for v2.0.

 ---